xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/FAQ/How to troubleshoot data integration problems?.md

     Troubleshooting:

-    -   The max\_allowed\_packet parameter is used to define the maximum length of the communication buffer.
+    he max\_allowed\_packet parameter is used to define the maximum length of the communication buffer.
 MySQL may limit the size of the data packets received by the server based on the configuration file.
 Sometimes, insertions and updates in large size may fail due to the limitation of the max\_allowed\_packet parameter.

 -   If the value of Max\_allowed\_packet parameter is too large, you can change it into a smaller one.
 10 MB = 10\_1024\_1024.
 -   "HTTP Status 500" is reported and an error occurred while reading the logs.